-The CalAPP Program is accepting applications for grant funding.
-The application deadline is May 1, 2023.
+The deadline to apply for CalAPP funding is May 1, 2023.
 Please review the Solicitation Manual and Terms and Conditions prior to completing an application.
 These documents and the application form can be accessed via the link provided in the Solicitation Information tab below.

 The program is authorized with the passage of Senate Bill 129 (Skinner, Budget Act of 2021).
 The program is receiving $20 million from the General Fund.
 The funds appropriated shall be used to support a grant program for California cities, counties, or cities and counties to establish online solar permitting.